MicrosoftDocs/architecture-center/docs/industries/automotive/sdv-e2e-reference-architecture-content.md

 Reliability ensures your application can meet the commitments you make to your customers.
 For more information, see [Overview of the reliability pillar](https://learn.microsoft.com/azure/architecture/framework/resiliency/overview).

-* Running an end-to-end service-oriented application infrastructure to support the implementation of a distributed communication protocol platform on Azure with modern continuous integration and continuous deployment (CI/CD) requires a reliable and high available architecture.
+* Running an end-to-end service-oriented application infrastructure to support the implementation of a distributed communication protocol platform on Azure with modern continuous integration and continuous deployment (CI/CD) requires a reliable and highly available architecture.
 The [Azure Well-Architected Framework review - Azure Kubernetes Service (AKS)](https://learn.microsoft.com/en-us/azure/well-architected/services/compute/azure-kubernetes-service/azure-kubernetes-service) provides architectural guidance and best practices for managing and running services on Azure Kubernetes Service (AKS).
-* Hardware in the Loop (HiL) testing is an indispensable and critical part of the automotive software development process and test strategy.
+* HiL testing is an indispensable and critical part of the automotive software development process and test strategy.
 When designing and implementing the network architecture to the HiL farms consider [Designing for high availability with ExpressRoute](https://learn.microsoft.com/en-us/azure/expressroute/designing-for-high-availability-with-expressroute) to reduce single point of failure and maximize availability of remote environments to your development and test teams.

 ### Security

 Security provides assurances against deliberate attacks and the abuse of your valuable data and systems.
 For more information, see [Overview of the security pillar](https://learn.microsoft.com/azure/architecture/framework/security/overview).

-* Security is one of the most important aspects of any architecture and ensuring security in complex systems depends on understanding different contexts like business, social and technical.
-Consider adopting GitHub’s code scanning capabilities to find and fix security issues and critical defects earlier [GitHub enables the development of functional safety applications by adding support for coding standards AUTOSAR C++ and CERT C++](https://github.blog/2022-06-20-adding-support-for-coding-standards-autosar-c-and-cert-c/ ) in the development process.
+* Security is one of the most important aspects of any architecture and ensuring security in complex systems depends on understanding different contexts like business, social and technical conditions.
+Consider adopting GitHub’s code scanning capabilities to find and fix security issues and critical defects earlier in the development process.
+[GitHub enables the development of functional safety applications by adding support for coding standards AUTOSAR C++ and CERT C++](https://github.blog/2022-06-20-adding-support-for-coding-standards-autosar-c-and-cert-c/ ).
-* Consider adopting the following best practices to [Secure your end-to-end supply chain on GitHub](https://docs.github.com/en/code-security/supply-chain-security/end-to-end-supply-chain/end-to-end-supply-chain-overview).git
+* Consider adopting the following best practices to [Secure your end-to-end supply chain on GitHub](https://docs.github.com/en/code-security/supply-chain-security/end-to-end-supply-chain/end-to-end-supply-chain-overview).

 ### Cost optimization